 On March 14th 2012, St. Asaph was awarded City status as part of the Queen's Diamond Jubilee celebrations.
 Its 13th century cathedral is the smallest ancient cathedral in Great Britain.
 The main shopping hub is The Tweedmill Shopping Outlet on the outskirts of the city.
 There is a designated free coach park and rest room for drivers who receive a complimentary meal voucher. is a 13th century cathedral and is the smallest ancient cathedral in Great Britain.

 A tiny ‘city’ more like a small village.
 This place in Pembrokeshire is special.
 St Davids is stuffed full of little art shops, galleries and tea rooms.
-And of course a cathedral, with its very own refectory selling home-made food, made with local ingredients.
+And of course, a cathedral.
 Galleries include Goat Street Gallery, Oriel Albion Gallery, Oriel-y-Felin Gallery and Oriel y Parc.
 For Welsh produce, visit St Davids Food & Wine, and Chapel Chocolates is a family run business selling handmade Welsh chocolates.
 Find unique gifts at The Peepal Tree, a fairtrade shop displaying handmade and artisan crafts from Asia.
 Basalt and Dune is run by an artist and print/graphic designer mother and daughter.
 The store is full of unique collection of gifts, homewares and lifestyle accessories that compliment coastal, country and city lifestyles from artists and makers in Wales and the Marches.
 Pebbles Yard Gallery is an espresso bar with ambient music which exhibits art, jewellery, pottery and the espresso bar has excellent coffee, soups homemade on the premises, made-to-order sandwiches using locally baked bread, and homemade cakes.
 Whitesands Beach House has everything you need for a day at the beach – wetsuits, body boards, beach shelters, chairs and more.

 Swansea has lots of big high street names as well as independent boutiques, specialist shops and traditional arcades.
 Quadrant Shopping Centre is worth a visit and Swansea’s indoor market is the biggest in Wales.
 It is home to over 100 stalls.
 Try a range of Welsh delicacies including cockles from the tidal Penclawdd Sands and laverbread, an edible seaweed.
 Fresh fish here is especially good, as are locally reared lamb and beef, Gower vegetables and local cheeses.
 Follow the aroma in the market to sample freshly baked Welsh cakes.
 Go to Visit Swansea Bay for more information.